5 Coding Interview Mistakes That Cost You Offers

 Poor time allocation

-A 45-minute interview isn't 45 minutes of coding, and treating it that way is one of the most common interview mistakes engineers make.
-A reliable split gives you 5 minutes to understand, 5 to plan and verify, 25 to implement, and 10 to test and discuss trade-offs.
-Engineers who skip the first ten minutes don't gain extra coding time.
-They lose twenty minutes debugging avoidable errors, because rushed coding produces the bugs that take the longest to find.
+A 45 minute interview isn't 45 minutes of coding, and treating it that way is one of the most common interview mistakes.
+A reliable split gives you 5 minutes to understand, 5 to plan and verify, 25 to implement, and 10 to test and discuss trade offs.
+Skipping the first ten minutes doesn't gain extra coding time.
+It loses twenty minutes debugging avoidable errors, because rushed coding produces the bugs that take the longest to find.

 ⚠️ Warning